Probation Service (England and Wales): History

 The Church of England Temperance Society and other voluntary societies appointed missionaries to the London police courts during the late nineteenth century.
 From this developed the system of releasing offenders on the condition that they kept in touch with the missionary and accepted guidance.
 In 1907 this supervision was given a statutory basis which allowed courts to appoint and employ probation officers.

 The service, at the start of 2004, had some 18,000 staff.
 Statistics for the year 2002 state that it supervised just less than 193,000 offenders and provided 253,000 pre-sentence reports to courts in England and Wales, advising them on the background of and proposing appropriate sentences for convicted offenders.
 In addition, it has responsibility for ensuring that victims of violent and sexual crime resulting in prison sentences of over 12 months are consulted before offenders are released from custody.

 The advent of NOMS in 2004 changed the pattern of correctional services delivery in England and Wales.
 The Offender Management Bill, introduced in Parliament late in 2006, was intended to enable probation areas to become trusts as part of wider government policy to open up the provision of correctional services to greater competition from the voluntary, community, and private sectors.
 This was one of the recommendations of the Carter Report (2003): others were to introduce a system of end-to-end offender management, with one named offender manager having responsibility for an offender throughout his or her sentence (be it in custody, the community, or both), and to rebalance sentencing in order to redress the drift towards less and less serious offences resulting in imprisonment or community sentences.
 Carter saw the need to improve public and sentencer confidence not only in community sentences but also in the fine as credible sanctions for appropriate offenders and offences.

 The Bill completed its passage through Parliament in July 2007, and the first six probation trusts came into being on 1 April 2008 (Merseyside, South Wales, Humberside, Dyfed/Powys, West Mercia and Leicestershire & Rutland).
 Lancashire Probation Trust achieved Trust status on 1 April 2009.

+In 2014 the Offender Rehabiliation Act 2014 resulted in the creation of 21 Community Rehabiliation Companies (CRC) and the National Probation Service (NPS).
+The CRCs were responsible for supervising people assessed low or medium risk of harm and for delivering Unpaid Work.
+The NPS took on responsibility for supervising high risk people and probation work in the courts such as report writing and prosecuting breaches.

+In 2021 the CRCs and the NPS were disbanded and a new national service called The Probation Service was formed on 21 June.
+The Probation Service comprises 11 regions overseen by a Regional Probation Director.